 The first difference is in philosophy.
 Osteopathic medicine practices a whole-person approach to medicine.
 Osteopathic physicians consider more factors than just the disease, and often are able to treat patients by helping them make changes in lifestyle rather than just prescribing medication.
 It is a century-old tradition of caring for people, not just treating symptoms.

 The second difference is that osteopathic physicians receive additional training in what is called Osteopathic Manipulative Medicine (OMM).
-DO’s may also use their hands to diagnose and treat injury and illness and encourage the body’s natural tendency toward good health.
+DO's may also use their hands to diagnose and treat injury and illness and encourage the body's natural tendency toward good health.
 Combined with other medical procedures, OMM enables physicians to not ONLY treat their patients with medication, surgery, etc., but also with manipulation when appropriate.
 This form of treatment can often result in immediate relief and/or increased speed of healing.
 Interested in learning more?
 Two students of Osteopathic Medicine wrote A Brief Guide to Osteopathic Medicine that provides an easily understood summary of the history, philosophy, different techniques involved in OMM, and the many opportunities available for osteopathic medical students and graduates.

 |Years of Medical School||4||4|